 Upper Calf Creek Falls

-Is an 88 ft cascading waterfall located just upstream from Lower Calf Creek.
+Upper Calf Creek Falls is an 88 foot cascading waterfall located just upstream from Lower Calf Creek.
 This secluded waterfall is hidden in a small sandstone canyon that is lined with volcanic boulders and obscured from trail view.
-This short hike, just two miles roundtrip, is a steep descent, and of course a steep ascent on the return trip.
-Upper Calf Creek has an unmarked trailhead.
+This short hike, just two miles roundtrip, is a steep descent and suited to those with moderate trail experience.
+The trail has an unmarked trailhead, making it tricky to find.
 The entrance is between mile makers 81 and 80 on the west side of Scenic Byway 12, 22.4 miles Northeast of Escalante.
 The 300 yards of dirt road that leads to the trail is rough and sandy.

 Lower Calf Creek Falls

 At 5.84 miles round trip, the Lower Calf Creek Falls trail meanders alongside the serene, cooling waters of Calf Creek.
 Nestled in a gorgeous Navajo sandstone canyon, the trail casually winds along with the crystal clear waters of Calf Creek and culminates in a spectacular cascade that falls 130 feet into a large, aqua and emerald colored pool.
 The trail is a fantastic hike for families, as the the creek and steep canyon walls keep temperatures comfortable.